-Mediation allows separating and divorcing couples to take control of planning their own lives and make good decisions about their future.
-It is especially beneficial for parents, who though separating, will need to continue making joint decisions about their children, child custody, and child support well into the future.
+Mediation allows separating and divorcing couples to take control of planning their own lives and to make informed, beneficial decisions about their future.
+Mediation is especially beneficial for parents who, though separating, will need to continue making joint decisions about their children, child custody, and child support well into the future.

 The decision-making process learned in mediation can serve as a model for future communications.
-Also, mediated settlements have a consistently higher compliance rate because the divorcing couple has created their own agreement.
+Also, mediated settlements have a consistently higher compliance rate because the divorcing couple has created and mutually agreed to their own terms.
 Here is a collection of frequently asked questions about divorce mediation.

 What Does The Mediator Do?

 A family law divorce mediator is a neutral third party specially trained to help couples with dispute resolution.
-The mediator can be a divorce lawyer, or not be a licensed attorney at all.
-This means resolving the issues in their divorce and performing the following tasks:
+The mediator is often a retired judge or commissioner but can be a divorce lawyer, or may not be a licensed attorney at all.
+The mediator helps resolve the issues in the couple's divorce by performing the following tasks:

-- Facilitates the communication between the parties by making sure each party is given an uninterrupted time to speak;
+- Facilitating the communication between the parties by making sure each party is given an uninterrupted time to speak

-- Asks parties to restate or explain a point when necessary;
+- Asking parties to restate or explain a point when necessary

-- Describes how issues may be viewed by lawyers or judges;
+- Describing how issues may be viewed by lawyers or judges

-- Fair discussions on spousal support or child support;
+- Facilitating discussions on spousal support or child support

-- Refers the couple to third party experts for services such as appraisals when it's appropriate.
+- Referring the couple to third party experts for services, such as appraisals, when appropriate

 How Does the Process Work?

-First meeting: The couple and the mediator identify the issues in the divorce case needing to be discussed and the order in which they will be discussed, then decide what information needs to be gathered and shared.
-Between the first and later sessions the couple gathers all relevant financial data, or if necessary, the opinions of experts such as appraisers or accountants, with this material treated with the same care and concern as would be the case in the adversarial process.
+First meeting: The couple and the mediator identify the issues in the divorce case that need to be discussed and the order in which they will be discussed.
+They then decide what information needs to be gathered and shared.
+Between the first and later sessions the couple gathers all relevant financial data, or, if necessary, the opinions of experts such as appraisers or accountants.
+These materials are treated with the same care and concern as they would see in an adversarial divorce process.

 Further Meetings: Discussions revolve around how to compromise on the various issues in order to meet the needs of both parties.
 The mediator assists by providing information about the court system and common ways divorce issues are resolved in a divorce settlement.

-The Agreement: When an agreement has been reached on all issues, the mediator drafts the agreement for review by each of the parties and their attorneys, if any.
+The Agreement: When an agreement has been reached on all issues, the mediator drafts the agreement for review by each of the parties and their attorneys.

 How do Divorce Court Documents Get Filed?